sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 Now we can view `commit` as the composition of two functions `create-content-snapshot` and `extend-commit-history-graph`.

-We need an interface for the two functions to compose.
+There needs to be an interface for the two functions to compose.
 Observe: all that `extend-commit-history-graph` needs is a way to find the snapshot created by `create-content-snapshot`.
 See the following to see how this interfacing can be achieved using **pointer-to-snapshot**.